Welsh phonology: Vowels

+When a final vowel is followed by l, n, r, the vowel is long in some words, short in others: for example, it is long in mil 'a thousand', hen 'old', tir 'land', but short in tal 'tall', pren 'wood', car 'car'.

 The vowel /ə/ does not occur in the final syllable of words (except a few monosyllabic proclitics).
 It is always pronounced short except when emphasised in the name of the letter y.